cuiyongbo/hello-world/my_wiki/languages/english_notes_6.rst

 | Usage: political/ religious dissent. [异议]
 | Usage: Only two ministers dissented from the official view.
 |
+| implicit
+| implicitation
+| Antonyms: explicit.
+| Definition: implied though not plainly expressed.
+| Usage: comments seen as implicit criticism of the policies. [暗讽]
+| Usage: the implication is that no one person at the bank is responsible.
+|

 .. figure:: images/ripple-effect.jpg